 Esketchers uses the time and material model when a client needs a certain amount of developers for his/her project.
 This method is also in the activation phase when a certain amount of time is spent while delivering the desired product.
 We at Esketchers believe that it’s a direct proportion between the final budget and the time and labor we have utilized.

-Following are the quick points that you should also keep in mind while opting for Time and Material model:
+Following are the quick points that you should also keep in mind while opting for the Time and Material model:

 Fixed Price Model: